Constraining a stochastic variation of the gravitational coupling with binary systems: Introduction

 Effective field theories have their paradigm in quantum Brownian motion \cite{Hu:1991di}.
 After integrating out the environmental degrees of freedom, a heavy Brownian particle will satisfy a Langevin equation, that is, the effective dynamics will contain both dissipation and noise.
 While for gravity in most cases the analysis has been circumscribed to dissipative aspects, it is well known that both, dissipation and noise, come together, and the resulting effective field theory is known as stochastic semiclassical gravity \cite{Hu:2020luk}.

 Recently, it has been proposed that quantum aspects of gravity could be revealed by interferometric observations: the quantum effects on the geodesics are not only of dissipative character, but should also include a noise induced by the gravitons \cite{Parikh:2020nrd,Parikh:2020fhy}.
 The magnitude of the effect depends strongly on the quantum state assumed for the gravitons.
-This proposal has triggered several works devoted to the analysis of the impact of quantum noise on geodesic deviation and tidal forces \cite{Haba:2020jqs,Cho:2021gvg,Cho:2023dmh,Chawla:2021lop}.
+This proposal has triggered several works devoted to the analysis of the impact of quantum noise on geodesic deviation and tidal forces, as well as on the impact of the different quantum states of the gravitational waves on the interferometric signals \cite{Parikh:2020nrd,Parikh:2020fhy,Haba:2020jqs,Cho:2021gvg,Cho:2023dmh,Chawla:2021lop}.
 The brand new idea is to go beyond the previous works where the effects of gravitons have been considered to estimate corrections to the Newtonian potential and the geodesics of test masses \cite{Dalvit:1997yc,Dalvit:1999wd,dePaulaNetto:2021axj}, now including the unavoidable stochastic consequences of the fluctuations of the metric.
 Similar ideas have been pursued before in cosmological scenarios \cite{Wang:2017oiy,Lozano:2020xga}.

 Technically, the integration of the quantum fluctuations of the metric produces a nonlocal Feynman-Vernon influence functional for the classical variables.
 Dissipative/noise effects are encoded in the real/imaginary part of the influence action, and are connected by the fluctuation-dissipation relation \cite{Calzetta:2008iqa}.
-In the absence of a full quantum theory of gravity, several nonlocal effective actions have been proposed ``phenomenologically" to analyse the influence of quantum fluctuations of the metric on astrophysical and cosmological effects \cite{Belgacem:2017cqo}.
+In the absence of a full quantum theory of gravity, several nonlocal effective actions have been proposed ``phenomenologically" to analyze the influence of quantum fluctuations of the metric on astrophysical and cosmological effects \cite{Belgacem:2017cqo}.
 Many works in this context are intended to determine eventual observational consequences which, in the quantum Brownian motion language, are produced by the dissipative effects.
 The analysis of the effects of the noise are more rare.

 In the same vein, it has been speculated that integrating out quantum gravitational degrees of freedom could induce stochasticity in the macroscopic gravitational coupling constant $G$, that is, a noise that enters multiplicatively in the effective Einstein equations.
 In Ref.~\cite{deCesare:2016dnp} a purely time-dependent noisy contribution to $G$ has been considered as a toy model for such effects and its impact in the cosmological evolution has been studied phenomenologically.
 It was pointed out there that a cosmological evolution consistent with the observed current accelerated expansion of the Universe is possible in this context without the need for a cosmological constant to be introduced in the action by hand.